 A final divorce decree is often a bittersweet moment.
 It is bitter in the sense that it legally ends a marriage, and for many couples, it is sweet in that the difficult decisions, anxieties, and emotions of the divorce process are over.
 The parties are free to move on with their lives.

 For some divorcees, that means moving out of state to be closer to family, a new job, or to start a new adventure.
 If you’re planning on relocating to another state after your divorce, make sure you start out on the right path.

 Once your divorce is legally granted, you should expect your divorce to be respected in every state in the nation.
-The full faith and credit clause of the United States Constitution requires each state to respect the judicial proceedings of other states.
+The Full Faith and Credit Clause of the United States Constitution requires each state to respect other states’ judicial proceedings.
 Since a divorce is a judicial proceeding, it is recognized nationwide.
-That means that you are a single person in the eyes of the law and that you are free to date or remarry if you so desire.
+In the eyes of the law, you are a single person, and you are free to date or remarry in every state.

-If your divorce decree creates continuing obligations between you and your ex-spouse then it is important for you to let your spouse know about your move.
-For example, if you are receiving or providing alimony or child support then your ex-spouse should be able to locate you.
+If your divorce decree creates continuing obligations between you and your ex-spouse, you need to let your spouse know about your move.
+For example, if you are receiving or providing alimony or child support, your ex-spouse should be able to locate you.

-If you are a parent then the procedures for moving to a new state are more complicated since your move will not only affect you but also your children and your ex-spouse.
-Generally, a child can only be moved out of state if the parent has the permission of the other parent or a court.
+If you are a parent, the procedures for moving to a new state might be more complicated since your move will affect not only you but also your children and your ex-spouse.
+Generally, you can only move a child out of state with the other parent or court’s permission.

 Sometimes the best thing to do after a divorce is to move on.
-If moving on includes a move out of state then it is important that it be done legally so that the parents and children can truly move forward.
+If moving on includes a move out of state, it is crucial that you do it legally so that both parents and the children can truly move forward.